 3. Our “Sales by Country” chart is going to filter Sales by Category and Products.

 4. Add a second action: Sales by Category will filter Products.

 5. Add a third action, this time selecting URL.

 6. Select Products, <Image> on URL, and click on the Test Link to test the image’s URL.

 What we have now is an interactive dashboard with a worldwide sales view.
 To analyze a specific country, we click on the corresponding bubble on the map and Sales by Category will be filtered to what was sold in that country.

 When we select a category, we can see the list of products sold for that category.
 And, when we hover on a product, we can see an image of it.

-In just a few steps, we have created a simple dashboard from which any head of department would benefit.
+In just a few steps, we have created a simple dashboard from which any department head would benefit.